 At Cardinal Allen we believe that an outstanding education means that our pupils have the opportunity to ‘be all they can be’.
 Our curriculum aims to develop confident, independent and enquiring students who develop a life-long love of learning.
 As a Catholic school, we seek to educate the whole person, academically, socially, spiritually and emotionally through a curriculum based on Christian principles and centred on the needs and aspirations of our pupils, parents and wider community.

 Religious Education is at the heart of our curriculum and we are wholly committed to the spiritual development of all our pupils.
-All pupils study Religious Education from Year 7 onwards, and all study the subject to GCSE at Key Stage 4.
+All pupils study Religious Education from Year 7 onwards, and all study the subject to GCSE.

 Personal, Social and Health, Citizenship and Education

-All pupils in Years 7 and 8 receive a PSHCE lesson once per week.
-In Years 9, 10 and 11, we offer a programme of PSHE taught through cross-curricular enrichment days.
+All pupils have PSHCEE lessons in years 7, 8 and 9.
+In Years 10 and 11, we offer a programme of PSHE taught through cross-curricular enrichment days.

 All pupils continue their studies with a core curriculum of Religious Education, English Language, English Literature, Mathematics, Science and Physical Education.
 Other subjects are chosen so as to recognise the value of a balanced curriculum whilst allowing for career aspirations and personal interests.